Because words have meaning and meaning plays a role in shaping our subconscious.

 4. “I pledge allegiance to the flag.”

 Not to be unpatriotic, but think about those words.
 Do you really pledge your allegiance to an inanimate object?
 Of course not.
-And you shouldn’t.
+And I believe that none of us should.

 Any number of symbols that are generally thought of as good and wholesome can be used for nefarious purposes, including the flag.
-Our allegiance isn’t to the flag, or to a cross, or to a team.
+Our allegiance isn’t to the flag, or to a cross of wood, or to a team.
 Our allegiance is to the principles of freedom discussed in our founding documents and to our God.

 I’m not opposed to having a pledge of allegiance, it’s just that I want to pledge my allegiance to something worthy of my pledge without having to decode a hidden message in the process.

-Here’s a proposed pledge of allegiance that actually makes sense.
+Here’s a proposed pledge of allegiance that actually makes sense to me.
 It’s long, but every word is worth it.

 5. “It’s my body.” (referring to abortion)